goldsky-io/docs-v1/src/pages/pricing.md

 #### Subgraph entities stored

-The number of entities stored for a particular subgraph.
+The number of entities stored across all the subgraphs in your project.
 This is tracked hourly as well.
 If you delete a subgraph, it no longer gets tracked.
 All subgraph entities in a project count towards the projects usage cumulatively.

 Examples: